fannynabis/chameleon-documentation-en/sprache__website_cache__hilfe.md

 * ***Language***: It is possible to change the language while editing a multilingual CMS / Shop via clicking "Editing Language" and selecting the relevant language.
 * ***Website***: Opens the frontend in a new browser tab.
 * ***Cache***: Empty Cache of either a) Empty page cache or b) Empty page and template cache
-* ***Help***: Opens a quick reference of all supporting texts in the system. öffnet eine Schnellreferenz aller Hilfetexte im System.
+* ***Help***: Opens a quick reference of all supporting texts in the system.
 You get to the relevant sector in the backend directly via clicking the icon (if it is available).

 ![](bild26.png)